-Second, the composition of institutional investors' portfolios impacted the "fragility" of a stock's investor base.
+Moreover, the composition of a stock's institutional investors' portfolios impacted that stock's fragility.
 Firms with low cash and high leverage experienced greater declines when these were held by institutional investors with portfolios heavily exposed to other firms with weak corporate financials.
-Prior work has identified low cash and high leverage as indicators of low COVID-19-resilience (Ramelli and Wagner, 2020; Fahlenbrach et al., 2021).
-Our findings clarify that the value-relevance of these factors depended on the shareholders' exposure to financial risks.6 In a standard evaluation setting, the stock price would only reflect the firms' own fundamentals.
-Instead, we find that the price is affected by spillover effects from the institutions' other portfolio holdings, consistent with fire sales across equities.
+Prior work has identified low cash and high leverage as indicators of low COVID-19-resilience (Ramelli and Wagner, 2020; Fahlenbrach, Rageth, and Stulz, 2021).
+Our findings clarify that the value-relevance of these factors depended on the shareholders'

+exposure to financial risks elsewhere on their equity portfolio.6 In a standard firm valuation setting, the stock price would only reflect the firms' own fundamentals.
+Instead, we find that prices were affected by spillover effects from the institutions' other portfolio holdings, consistent with fire sales across equities.